National Lottery helps Jonnie Peacock go for Paralympics gold

 His advice to young athletes looking to emulate his sporting glory is simple.
 He said, “Don’t sweat the small stuff and celebrate success.
 Experience tells you that there will be ups and downs, so take the time to enjoy the ups, because those memories will help you get through the downs.”

 At the 1996 Olympic Games, Great Britain and Northern Ireland finished 36th in the medal table with one gold medal.
-Then in 1997 National Lottery funding for elite sport began.
-Since then, we have won 864 Olympic and Paralympic medals and in the last Games in Rio in 2016 we finished in 2nd place.
+Then in 1997, National Lottery funding for elite sport began.
+Prior to the Tokyo 2020 Games, we had won 864 Olympic and Paralympic medals and in the last Games in Rio in 2016 we finished in 2nd place.
 All this is made possible by you, National Lottery players.
 When you play a little, you help our athletes a lot.